open-telemetry/opentelemetry.io/content/en/blog/2024/prometheus-compatibility-survey/index.md

 The best predictors of a preference for preserving the OpenTelemetry name with dots, and without units were having the role of developer, and being an expert with OpenTelemetry libraries.
-For example, 74% of developers preferred not having units in metric names.
+For example, 88% of developers preferred not translating dots to underscores.

 ## Other feedback